Ingridtr/TBA4251-Programmering-i-geomatikk/README.md

 # TBA4251_Programmering_i_geomatikk
-I will use a model-driven approach for 3D roof reconstruction to identify and write 3D models of roofs in Trondheim.
+I have used a model-driven approach for 3D roof reconstruction to identify and write 3D models of roofs in Trondheim.

 ## Input:
     - Segmented roof point clouds